Revolutions of 1830: In Brazil and Portugal

-In Texas

-The Texas Revolution (October 2, 1835 – April 21, 1836) was a rebellion of colonists from the United States and Tejanos (Hispanic Texans) in putting up armed resistance to the centralist government of Mexico.

 In Switzerland

 In Switzerland, the rural population was poor and uneducated while politically and economically under the control of the nearby cities.
 During the French-controlled Helvetic Republic in 1798 the ideas of freedom and equality spread.
 The medieval idea of different laws for city citizens and countryside peasants was overthrown.
 However, in 1803 the Helvetic Republic collapsed and was replaced by the Act of Mediation which struck a compromise between the Ancien Regime and a republic.
 In the following years, even the limited freedoms under the Act were undermined and following Napoleon's defeat in 1813 the Act was overturned.
 In the Restoration, which started in 1814, the new constitution reduced the representation of rural areas in the cantonal councils.

 Following the French July Revolution in 1830, a number of large assemblies were held calling for new cantonal constitutions.
 As each canton had its own constitution, the assemblies in each canton addressed different specifics, but they all had two main issues.
 First, they called for peacefully adjusting the constitutions by adjusting the way seats in local legislatures and the Tagsatzung were allocated.
 In particular they objected to what they saw as the over-representation of the cantonal capital in the government.
 Secondly, they sought a way to amend the constitution.
 Very few cantons even had a way to amend or modify the constitutions, and none of them allowed citizens' initiatives to be added.

 The first assembly was held near Weinfelden in Thurgau in October and November 1830, followed in November by meetings in Wohlenschwil, Aargau then Sursee, Lucerne and finally the Ustertag near Uster in Zurich.
 In December there were three assemblies in the Canton of St. Gallen in Wattwil, Altstätten and St. Gallenkappel as well as in Balsthal in Solothurn.
 The final assembly was held in Münsingen in Bern in January 1831.